Future exhibition

 The second exhibition is dedicated to both photographic positions and the question of how far image information must be questioned in the digital age and how subject it is to constant change.
 With Marketá Othová, the Ludwig Museum presents for the first time in a German museum an artist who is extremely well-known in the Czech Republic for her laconic yet sensitive view of everyday things.
 Her works are mostly reduced to black and white.
 Continuing the tradition of Czech photography, Othová combines lyrical and conceptual approaches into a visual language that explores the possibilities of her own medium with a questioning approach.
 Marketá Othová once compared her photographs to words that, in combination, form sentences.
 For her, the arrangement of the works is a central component of her artistic practice.

-In the paintings of Kamala B. Richter and the digital works of Michael Bielický, everything revolves around the question of pictorial reality.
+In the paintings of Kamila B. Richter and the digital works of Michael Bielický, everything revolves around the question of pictorial reality.
 While Richter still paints in the traditional oil style, she uses pixelated, “distorted” photographs from mobile phones, screens, or video displays exclusively as her starting point.
 Only upon closer inspection do the motifs fragmentarily reassemble.
 Her focus is on today’s mediatized reality, machine vision—the representation of what remains hidden from the human eye.
 For Richter, the limited, phase-based image of blurred videos thus becomes the actual representation of reality.
 This alienated, mediatized reality as pictorial content, and the traditional oil painting technique she employs in weeks of layering, make the tensions of contemporary visual culture visible and tangible.
 With her partner, Michael Bielický, she sometimes turns entirely to the digital world.

 Both exhibitions are generously supported by the Zdenek Sklenar Foundation, Prague.